 The filter on both People and Titles relations is effective and can be optimized using techniques like indexing and partitioning.

-The query execution took only 1.6 seconds, almost 6 times improvement.
+The query execution took only 1.6 seconds (from the “Total time” of last node), almost 6 times improvement.

 4.3 Identifying Duplications